Successfully Selling on Amazon: These 10 Commandments Every Seller Should Know!

 Online retail is a tough business.
 And success with Amazon FBA on the Marketplace is particularly competitive.
-Those who want to set up their sales stand right at the entrance instead of camping out in some corner must invest effort.
-It is not enough to offer products in any way and hope that enough buyers will accidentally stumble upon the offer and find it good.
+Those who want to set up their sales stand right at the entrance instead of camping out in some corner at the back must invest effort.
+It is not enough to offer products in any way and hope that enough buyers will stumble upon the offer and find it good.
 Those who proceed this way will neither land on page 1 of the search results nor win the Buy Box – and thus have virtually no chance of generating revenue.

-1. Ranking optimization or Buy Box?
-Make your choice!
+1. Ranking Optimization or Buy Box?
+Make Your Choice!

-RANKING OPTIMIZATIONWINNING THE BUY BOX
+| RANKING OPTIMIZATION | WINNING THE BUY BOX |

-Own products that are not offered by anyone else.
-Here, the seller has control over the product title and description, the images, and the other content, and can optimize them accordingly for specific keywords.Third-party products that are also offered by others.
-For third-party products, the seller has only limited influence on the product presentation, which is why winning the Buy Box should be the means of choice, as most buyers choose the seller that Amazon presents in the Buy Box.
+| Own Products that are not offered by anyone else.
+Here, the seller has control over the product title and description, the images, and other content, and can optimize them for specific keywords accordingly. | Third-Party Products that are also offered by others.
+With third-party products, the seller has only limited influence on the product presentation, which is why the Buy Box should be the means of choice, as most buyers choose the seller that Amazon presents in the Buy Box. |

-2. Focus on high-quality content!
+2. Focus on High-Quality Content!

-3. Think about SEO optimization!
+3. Think About SEO Optimization!

-Another good option is the auto-suggest suggestions provided by the Amazon search.
+Another good option is the auto-suggest suggestions provided by Amazon search.
 For “dog leash,” for example, these include “flexi” or “leather.”
 This way, sellers can get a good impression of what potential customers are actually searching for.
 Incorporating synonyms is also a good idea.

 4. Avoid keyword dropping!